 Home improvement TV shows are a growing trend, but they are unrealistic in many ways.
 They demonstrate kitchen cabinets being refinished by the Do It Yourself (DIY) homeowner in just a weekend.
 The truth is, there are no shortcuts to properly refinish the cabinets in your kitchen, especially if you want them to look good for years to come.

 Some home improvement projects can be easily accomplished on your own.
 But, when it comes to refinishing your kitchen cabinets, eliminate the headache of a DIY kitchen remodel, and leave it to the professionals at Summit Cabinet Coatings.
-If you want a long-lasting finish on your cabinets that will endure years of cooking, water splash from washing dishes, and all the activity that take place in the kitchen, call Jim and Jen Worden to do the job for you!
+If you want a long-lasting finish on your cabinets that will endure years of cooking and all the activity that take place in the kitchen, call Jim and Jen Worden to do the job for you!

 DIY Can be a Disaster

 Painted cabinets are a very popular and cost-effective way to update your kitchen.
 It seems like a no-brainer project, but undertaking this major DIY project actually has many potential pitfalls.
 The internet is replete with stories of unsuccessful attempts, where the DIY finished product has a surface that isn’t smooth, and in pretty short order the paint begins to rub off.

 The professionals at Summit Cabinet Coatings take several important steps prior to priming and painting, and they finish with a durable commercial furniture-grade coating.
 Now that is not something you cannot achieve as a do-it-yourselfer!

 What to Expect When Your Cabinets are in the Process of Refinishing

 They spend four to five days working on the cabinet frames in your home.
 During the process, the rest of the home will remain clean and usable throughout the week.
 They strive to maintain the highest respect for you and your home while working there.